About Polk County

 Property & Public Records

-The Polk County Register of Deeds office, located at 6 Apple Valley Drive, Benton, TN 37307, maintains all land and property records for the county.
-The office can be reached at (423) 338-4542.
+Polk County Register of Deeds office, located at 6 Apple Valley Drive, Benton, TN 37307, maintains all land and property records for Polk County.
+The office can be contacted through the office’s website.
 The Register of Deeds records and preserves legal documents including warranty deeds, quitclaim deeds, deeds of trust, mortgage documents, releases of liens, mechanic's liens, easements, rights-of-way, plat maps, subdivision plans, and Uniform Commercial Code (UCC) filings.
 These records are public and available for inspection during regular business hours.

 - Tennessee law requires the Register of Deeds to maintain permanent indexes of all recorded instruments.